FATE: A Formal Benchmark Series for Frontier Algebra of Multiple Difficulty Levels: Experiments and Results

 \begin{enumerate}[leftmargin=*] \item \textbf{Mathlib Hallucinations}: Errors in this category involve the generation of non-existent or incorrectly used Lean theorems or definitions; \item \textbf{Lean Proficiency Issues}: These are errors related to a lack of understanding of Lean's specific syntactic rules, sophisticated type system, or idiomatic proof structures; \item \textbf{General Capability Issues}: This category includes problems such as modifying headers and the others -leaving \lstinline{sorry}s, producing repetitive output or unmatched brackets; \item \textbf{Misalignment}: This error occurs when the model's formal proof is inconsistent with previous mathematical reasoning. \end{enumerate}

 For more details of these four categories, see \Cref{app:formal}.

 For results in \Cref{tab:formal_error}, the denominator is the number of whole proofs generated by LLMs, which intermediate natural proof is manually judged to be correct.
 Among the four errors, Mathlib hallucinations and Lean proficiency issues were the most common errors, frequently recurring within almost every single proof attempt.
 In contrast, misalignment were remarkably infrequent.
+This suggests that a retrieval-augmented generation (RAG) system, which retrieves relevant theorems from Mathlib and provides accurate type information, could help improve formalization performance.
 As DeepSeek-Prover-V2's output lacks headers, we could not include its data for header-related issues.
 However, among other general capability issues, DeepSeek-Prover-V2 performed notably worse.
 Additionally, we found that only DeepSeek-Prover-V2 exhibited repetitive proof steps and misalignment.

 A case study in \Cref{subsec:case_study_on_FATE-X} revealed that the types of formalization errors on FATE-X were consistent with those on FATE-H. Notably, for problems involving new definitions, models rarely generated auxiliary lemmas to aid in proving.